 Emotional exhaustion can cause various mental, emotional, physical, and behavioral symptoms.

 These symptoms can range from mild to severe, depending on how emotionally exhausted you are.
-Emotional exhaustion tends to build up over time gradually and can eventually lead to complete burnout.
+Emotional exhaustion tends to build up gradually over time and can eventually lead to complete burnout.